DigiNode-Tools/diginode-tools/README.md

 These features are for advanced users and should be used with caution:

-**DigiNode Setup Help:** This will display a list of all the available flags that can be used at launch:
+**DigiNode Setup Help:** Use the --help flag to view all the available flags that can be used at launch:
 - ```curl -sSL setup.diginode.tools | bash -s -- --help``` or
 - ```diginode-setup --help```